 A thoughtful welcome pack creates a great first impression.
 You could include a bottle of wine from the area and a packet of locally-made biscuits, rusks or sweet treats.
 Fresh milk and juice in the fridge are a nice touch.
 Tailor these items according to your type of guests, as business travellers, couples, and families with small children all have different needs.
 For example, for small children, you could include something special for them like a colouring book and crayons.

 A personalised note

-Next to the welcome pack, leave a hand-written note, welcoming your guests by name, wishing them a pleasant stay, and inviting them to let you know if they need anything.
+Next to the welcome pack, leave a hand-written note.
+You can also welcome your guests by name, wish them a pleasant stay, and invite them to let you know if they need anything.

 Hand sanitiser and masks

 Help your guests stay safe by providing them with a bottle of hand sanitiser and custom-made cloth masks with your logo.
 This reinforces your concern for their safety.
 And they will be reminded of their stay with you every time they wear them.

 Chocolate or sweet treat on each pillow

 This simple, traditional gesture has long been a symbol of luxury and is a great way to wish your guests sweet dreams.

 Unless you’re in a remote location where your guests want to totally disconnect from the digital world, they’ll expect access to reliable, free WiFi.
 While especially important for business travellers, most other guests will also want to check their emails and social media while they’re on holiday.

 Flowers in a vase brighten up a room and create that ‘home away from home’ feel.